hryanjones/hryanjones.github.io/resume/hryanjones.md

 ### Summary

-Focused frontend engineer with experience building fast, user-friendly, data-driven web applications using Typescript, Javascript, React, and CSS.
-Some backend experience with API servers in Ruby (Rails), Java, and NodeJS as well as CLIs.
-Passionate about listening to customers to iterate on user experience and flow, as well as learning, visualization, and generally empowering users to get stuff done.
+Customer-focused frontend engineer with experience building fast, user-friendly, data-driven web applications using Typescript, Javascript, React, and CSS.
+Experienced with CLIs and API servers in Ruby (Rails), and some Java, and NodeJS.
+Passionate about listening to customers to iterate on user experience and flow.
+Interested in visualization, learning, and generally empowering users to get stuff done.

 ### Top Skills

-- **OS & coding**: Typescript, JavaScript, Ruby, git, Linux (esp.
-Ubuntu), NodeJS, some Python, some Java
+- **OS & coding**: Typescript, JavaScript, Ruby, Linux, git, NodeJS, some Python, some Java
-- **Web focused**: React, HTML/DOM, CSS/Sass (including flex), Vite, microfrontends, web security, accessibility, Rails, Jest, UX design, some Vue, some webpack
+- **Web focused**: React, HTML/DOM, CSS/Sass, Fetch, Vite, microfrontends, Rails, Vitest, Jest, UX design, some websecurity, some accessibility, some Vue, some webpack
 - **Other**: product ownership iteration and support, process improvement, data analysis (Excel, AWS QuickSight), teaching/tutoring

 ### Experience Summary (2007-2024)